simonangel-fong/Note_Humber/3rd/Database_Administration/access/access.md

 # slash "/" here identify to connect to the OS.
 # sysdba: the role as whom the current user acts
 #           the owner of the databse with the highest previlige.
+# the current operating system user must be a member of the privileged OSDBA group

 # A safe way to log in using a paricular user name and pwd
 sqlplus # then sql prompt will show up for user name and pwd.